-- No sensitive data should be in the Contacts or Calendar apps. - Do not synchronize contacts and calendar information to Bluetooth peripherals. - Do not use iMessage for FOUO information. - The device name should not expose affiliation to the DoD. - Do not copy/paste data outside managed apps. - Do not store sensitive DoD audio tracks in the Music app.
+- Do not include sensitive data in the Contacts or Calendar apps. - Do not synchronize contacts and calendar information to Bluetooth peripherals. - Do not use iMessage for CUI information. - Do not name the device in a way that exposes affiliation with the DoD. - Do not copy/paste data outside managed apps. - Do not store sensitive DoD audio tracks in the Music app.